House in Multiple Occupation

 Landlords will have to stop letting rooms that fall below the nationally prescribed standard.
 If they do not, then they will be in breach of licence condition and could be prosecuted by the local authority or alternatively receive a civil penalty under the new Housing and Planning Act 2016 provisions.

-We can undertake a Fire Risk Assessment which would assist in complying with the requirements of both the Housing Act 2004, and supporting Housing, Health and Safety Rating System, and the Regulatory Reform (Fire Safety) Order 2005.
+So, when applying for a HMO license, we can undertake a Fire Risk Assessment which would assist in complying with the requirements of both the Housing Act 2004, and supporting Housing, Health and Safety Rating System, and the Regulatory Reform (Fire Safety) Order 2005.
 The Fire Risk Assessment should be completed in conjunction with the LACORS document ‘Housing – Fire Safety Guidance on fire safety provisions for certain types of existing housing‘

 Frequently Asked Questions